cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Chris: As a general rule, we seem to have a double sunset.
 We take a date to our customers, and they start to implement it.
 Then our customers come back to us with news about their problems, or their customers’ problems.
 And then through an organic process we come up with a grandfather policy.

 Wayne: I wonder if we should be setting deadlines at this point.
 Microsoft has a date and a time next year at which to re-evaluate the policy, and then we have our users and a security policy we’re trying to implement without breaking things, so that is when we should evaluate between breaking things and the sunset.

 Brian: If we wait too long, then we’ll have some CAs who have the situation under control and those that don’t.
 Then, if things change, those CAs who have handled the transition responsibly will feel they are being treated unfairly.
 For instance, a CA issuing a certificate without OCSP could sell certificates more cheaply in violation of the rules.
 By June 2015, we need to be able to say that we have identified all of the potential issues.

 Chris: We need to have a process for future migrations.
 So, if Microsoft says, “we need to move over to this specification, but until customers begin to feel the pain, we don’t know what all of the issues are.
 Then, when they complain, we give them a temporary, 1-year reprieve while a better solution is developed.

-Brian: We should definitely consider shortening the lifetimes of SHA1 certificates—they shouldn’t be longer than a year.
+Brian: We should definitely consider shortening the lifetimes of SHA1 certificates-they shouldn’t be longer than a year.
 So, we need to put into the Baseline Requirements a maximum lifetime for a certificate with a SHA1 signature.

 Bob: We’re trying to reduce our risk, because we want to reduce the number of certificates with SHA1 and the negative impact that will occur when it is known that SHA1 is insecure.